shawnpark07/shawnpark07.github.io/entrepreneurship.md

 ## SNU Business & Leadership Academic Club N-CEO
 ### (2018.03 ~ 2019.04)

 N-CEO is a group of individuals who aspire to become the next generation of global leaders.
 From its day 1 to the present, all members deeply empathize with N-CEO's four core values (Dream, Leadership, Responsibility, Trust & Support) and strive to practice them in their life.
-Through activities such as joint projects with companies such as Hyundai Motor, WEMAKEPRICE, Fursys, and K-Bank, we cultivated the basics of entrepreneurship.
+Through activities such as joint projects with companies such as Hyundai Motor, WeMakePrice, Fursys, and K-Bank, we cultivated the basics of entrepreneurship.

 <!-- ![placeholder](/assets/profile2.jpg "Small example image"){: .align-center} -->